-Further information about the Privacy Act can be found at OAIC's website.
+Further information about the Privacy Act can be found at the website of the OAIC – www.oaic.gov.au.
 You can also contact the OAIC if you are not satisfied with our response or the way we have handled your complaint.

 It has been estimated that fraud costs the private health insurance industry millions of dollars annually.
 This amount would otherwise be available as benefits to cover the legitimate costs of members.

 Simply put, fraud is gaining advantage by deception.
 It is a crime and any persons found to be involved in such activity may be prosecuted.

 TUH is committed to discouraging fraudulent behaviour.
 We actively monitor claims, regularly conduct member and provider audits to verify that services charged have been received and investigate concerns regarding member or provider behaviour brought to our attention.

 You can help us protect the interests of all our members:

 Verify benefit statements that you receive from us.
 Check that all services were received on the dates provided.

 Prior to authorising electronic payments via your membership card, check that the services you are being charged for were actually received.